 The process should be enclosed as much as possible.
 Where an enclosed design cannot be used, an efficient flange should be incorporated.
-The hood should be located as close as practicable to the process and not draw contaminated air through the breathing zone of the worker (a frequent problem with canopy hoods).
+The hood should be located as close as practicable to the process and not draw contaminated air through the breathing zone of the worker, which is a frequent problem with canopy hoods.

-Ducts should be as short and straight as practicable.
+Ducts should be as short and straight as possible.
 If bends or changes in diameter are necessary, they should be gradual to minimise resistance to airflow.

 Ducts should be self-cleaning and accessible for inspection and maintenance.